DesignOpen/designopen.github.io/articles/_posts/2014-04-07-being-stylish.md

 tags: improvement
 author: terracomma
 date: '2014-04-07 10:16:00'
+excerpt: We've been working on improving the design of the site, this is an update.
 ---

 [Garth][garth] (the originator of OSD) and I are regulars at a design meetup where he first shared the vision for this site.